 Panels that accept the

-sort_by argument can sort products according to relevance with algorithms such as Apptus own Top Seller algorithm (patent pending, EP 16185313.0, US 15/680 44).
+sort_by argument can sort products according to relevance with algorithms such as Apptus own patented Top Seller algorithm (US Patent No. 10 528 577).

 relevance sort order is Apptus own algorithmic sorting method for eSales, and the sort order that is recommended in most use cases.
 It selects a ranking algorithm based on what panel it is used with and is the sort order to use to fully benefit from exposure strategy settings, promotions, and demotions.

 The relevancy of a product or variant is optimised to maximise its usability based on the current exposure strategy set in the Business app.
 The

 relevance sort is unlike other sort orders a dynamic sort that is based on context and visitor interactions, and improves itself based on interactions such as searches and purchases.

 Search panels, such as the Search hits panel, use an algorithm that matches products and variants into several classes.
 Each class is defined by a combination of features that can be related to match type, strategy score, and visitor behaviour history.
 Match type is defined as how well a search phrase matches, and in what attribute it matches.

 Classes are sorted with the highest ranking class first, and products and variants are sorted internally within the classes based on strategy score and clicks.
 If a product or variant matches more than one class it will be used in the highest ranking class it matched.

 Panels used for listings of products in categories and on landing pages, such as the Product list panel, use what can be considered a simpler search ranker where no attribute matching or search phrase related features are involved.